edwardbadboy/rollbackcontext/README.rst

      rollback.push(op1Reverse)
      rollback.commitAll()

+If the ``with`` statement ends successfully, ``commitAll()`` cancels all undo, so that the contexts created in the ``with`` statement will be left untouched for future use.
+If there is exception from the ``with`` statement, ``commitAll()`` will not be run, so it still runs all the undo functions.
+Sounds like "start transaction", "commit transaction" and "automatic rollback" in a database stored procedure, isn't it?

 Cancel a Particular Rollback
 ----------------------------
 Sometimes we want to cancel a particular undo if all operations are successful.
 In this case, call the ``setAutoCommit`` method of the object returned from the ``push`` method.